IR Controlled Robot Using Arduino!

 Making Circuit:

-The circuit is pretty straight forward, The motor shield is placed on top of the Arduino board and the IR receiver is connected to A0 pin.
-Refer the following image.
+The circuit is pretty straightforward, The motor shield is placed on top of the Arduino board and the IR receiver is connected to the A0 pin.
+Refer to the following image.

 1838 IR receiver